lisandromilocco/lisandromilocco.github.io/index.md

 ---
 ## Hi!

-I am Lisandro Milocco a researcher from Argentina, now based in Sweden working at [Feiner-Uller](https://feiner-uller-group.se/) lab in [Lund University](https://www.lunduniversity.lu.se/).
+I am Lisandro Milocco, an Argentinean evolutionary biologist based in Sweden.
+I am currently a Postodoctoral Reseacher in the [Feiner-Uller](https://feiner-uller-group.se/) lab in [Lund University](https://www.lunduniversity.lu.se/).

-I am interested in evolution and why organisms look the way they do.
-In particular I am interested in how the *process* that generates phenotypic variation in each generation (i.e., development) determines the ability of organisms to evolve.
+I am interested in understanding why organisms look the way they do, and on how the *process* that generates phenotypic variation in each generation (i.e., development) determines the ability of organisms to evolve.

 ---